DOSull/Geographical-Computing/labs/intro-to-python/02-turtles.md

     print("You know what to do")
 ```

 3. Make a copy of the `square` function code and change the name to `polygon`.
 Add another parameter named `n` and modify the body so it draws an n-sided regular polygon.
-Hint: The exterior angles of an $n$-sided regular polygon are $180 - 360 / n$ degrees.
+Hint: The interior angles of an n-sided regular polygon are 180 - 360 / n degrees.

    No clues this time...